mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/README.md

 This driver is based on the work of @RicardoEPRodrigues, @robotrovsky, @svartalf, @0xABAD, and probably others.
 Thank you!

-## Ubuntu (and derivatives)

-A `.deb` file is now available in Releases.
-Get the [latest version here](https://github.com/RicardoEPRodrigues/magicmouse-hid/releases/latest).

 ## Install Driver with DKMS

 Setup/install with: